jcabot/serious-toxic-comments/README.txt

 == Changelog ==

+= 1.1.1 =
+* Bug fix: Avoids calling bbPress functions when bbPress is not present in the site

 = 1.1 =
 * Added support for bbPress
 * Possibility to configure the warning message when a toxic comment is detected